 - Fresh Garlic: The amount of garlic here is pretty generous but necessary for optimal flavor.

 - Anchovies: Do not skip them!
-If you don’t like anchovies, I recommend making another recipe.
+If you don't like anchovies, I suggest making another recipe.
+Really.

-- Tomato Paste: Do not use canned tomatoes or tomato sauce.
-The paste brings everything together.
+- Tomato Paste: Do not substitute canned tomatoes or tomato sauce.
+The tomato paste has a concentrated flavor that the others can't match..

-- Cook the shallots and garlic: Cook them in a pan with the olive oil until the shallots caramelize, about 30 minutes.
+Step 1: Cook the shallots and garlic in a pan with the olive oil, salt, and pepper until the shallots caramelize, about 30 minutes.

-- Add the anchovies: Stir in the anchovies, tomato paste, and red pepper flakes and cook everything for a couple of minutes, stirring often, to darken the tomato paste and cook out any raw tomato flavor.
+Step 2: Stir in the anchovies, tomato paste, and red pepper flakes and cook for 2 minutes, stirring constantly.

-- Cook and drain the pasta: Boil the linguine in salted water.
-Reserve 1 cup of pasta water and drain the pasta.
+Step 3: Boil the pasta in salted water.
+Reserve 1 cup of pasta water before draining.

 Pro Tips

-Don’t worry about burning the sliced garlic: The garlic cooks in a generous amount of olive oil and plenty of shallots, allowing it to cook for a while without burning.
-Instead, it will turn a lovely golden brown.
+➢Don't worry about burning the sliced garlic: The garlic cooks in a generous amount of olive oil and plenty of shallots, allowing it to cook for a while without burning.
+Instead, it will turn a lovely golden color.

 Freezer: I don't recommend freezing this pasta.
 It tastes best fresh or reheated directly from the fridge.